MacPass/MacPass/README.md

 ##License

-MacPass KeePass compatible client for OS X
-Copyright (c) 2012-2013  Michael Starke, HicknHack Software GmbH
+MacPass, a KeePass compatible Password Manager for OS X Copyright (c) 2012-2014  Michael Starke (HicknHack Software GmbH) and all MacPass contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by